 - Provide documentation on the release methodology, cadence, criteria, etc.

 - Document your project governance and make it available on the project’s repo.

 - Add a SUPPORT file to let users and developers know about ways to get help with your project.
-You can either add in this file how and where security issues are handled, or put it at the top level readme for the project, or alternatively refer to security documentation.
+You can either add how and where security issues are handled in this file, put it at the project’s top-level readme, or refer to security documentation.

-- Archive inactive repos to flag to your users and other developers that you’re not maintaining them.
+- Archive inactive repositories to flag to your users and other developers that you’re not maintaining them.

-- Setup issue template and pull request templates that help you customize and standardize the information you’d like contributors to include when they open issues and pull requests in your repository.
+- Setup issue templates and pull request templates that help you customize and standardize the information you’d like contributors to include when they open issues and pull requests in your repository.

-- Identify who on the project will be handling security issues (could be a team) and set up a separate email account.
+- Identify who on the project will handle security issues (could be a team) and set up a separate email account.
 Consider having the project become a CNA (CVE Numbering Authority).

 - Use English as the default universal language for anything you publish on GitHub.
-You can support a second language but English should be the primary language of communication towards a universal audience.
+You can support a second language, but English should be the primary language of communication to a universal audience.

 As project communities and members look for the Open Mainframe Project to provide a vendor-neutral space for collaboration, the staff are here to ensure that the fair and transparent governance that the project has put in place is adhered to.
-This can from time to time can add a bit of overhead, but the tradeoff of showcasing transparent and consistent processes generally is considered a benefit to projects, and this also lowers the burden for a project to manage this on thier own.
+This can add a bit of overhead, but the tradeoff of showcasing transparent and consistent processes generally is considered a benefit to projects, and this also lowers the burden for a project to manage on its own.

-If there are concerns about this, feel free to reach out to the Open Mainframe Project staff.
+If there are concerns about this, feel free to submit a request.